krother/pandas_go_to_space/inspect_data_frames/README.rst

 .. card::
    :shadow: lg

-   Inspect the report :download:`ship_inspection.csv` to find out:
+   Inspect the report :download:`ship_inspection.csv`.
+Solve the following tasks

+   - display the number of rows and columns
+   - display the last 5 rows
+   - list the column names
-   - How many life forms are there on the bridge?
+   - how many life forms are there on the bridge?
-   - How many stations does the ship have?
+   - how many stations does the ship have?
-   - How many different security levels are there?
+   - how many different security levels are there?
-   - There is one life support value that is neither 0 or 100%.
+   - there is one life support value that is neither 0 or 100%.
 How much is it?